Nizomiddin-Valijanov/Nizomiddin-Valijanov/README.md

 # Nizomiddin Valijanov's GitHub

-I am a Front-End developer based in Namangan, Uzbekistan I am good at working on UI and UX design, and Redux.
-Technologies I use Html, Css, Sass, Scss, JavaScript and React.
+I am a Front-End developer based in Namangan, Uzbekistan.
+I'm passionate about web development and mobile app development.
 I can develop responsive websites from scratch and raise them into modern user-friendly web experiences.

 ## Skills